vsslctrl/vsslctrl/README.md

 # vsslctrl
  Package for controlling [VSSL](https://www.vssl.com/) range of streaming amplifiers.

+ **`vsslctrl` is not endorsed or affiliated with [VSSL](https://www.vssl.com/) in any manner**

- Motovation for this project was to intergrate my VSSL A.3x into [Home Assistant](https://www.home-assistant.io/) and I wanted control which didnt have to rely on mDNS discovery.
+ Motovation for this project was to intergrate my VSSL A.3x into [Home Assistant](https://www.home-assistant.io/).
+I wanted control which didnt have to rely on mDNS discovery.
 The VSSL API was discovered using Wireshark packet captures while using their native app.

  I am looking for testers with any VSSL models, please get in touch if you interested in helping.

-## Important

-`vsslctrl` is not endorsed or affiliated with [VSSL](https://www.vssl.com/) in any manner

-## Known Issues & Limitiations

-* Tested on VSSL **A.3x** software version **p15305.016.3701**
+ Tested on VSSL **A.3x** software version **p15305.016.3701**

-* Not tested on A.1x, A.6.x or original A series range of amplifiers (testers welcome)
-* VSSL can not start a stream except for playing a URL directly.
-This is a limitation of the hardware itself.
-* Not all sources set the volume to 0 when the zone is muted
-* Grouping feedback is flaky on the X series amplifiers
-* VSSL likes to cache old track metadata.
-For example when playing a URL after Spotify for example, sometimes it the device will respond with the previous tracks metadata
-* `stop()` is intended to disconnect the client and pause the stream.
-Doesnt always function this way, depending on stream source
+## TODOs

+* Test and support for other models (help needed).
+* More and better unit tests
+* Linting
+* HA Integration (in progress)
+* Web app

 Basic Usage
 -----------